Suggested Quantity Types

 Default Par Level Type: COGS-Well provides the option to set up multiple Par Level Types (such as High Volume and Low Volume, or Weekends and Week Days, etc.).
 If the SQT you are configuring will frequently use a specific Par Level, then use the drop-down to select it as the default.
 You can still override the default when running worksheets or entering transactions.
 For more information please click this link on Par Level Types.

-Use Projected Usage Quantity: Projected Usage can be calculated for any item that is used as an ingredient in a Recipe Item(s).
-The projection is for the usage between the order, transfer, or production date, and the next delivery, transfer request, or production date (this amount is added to the suggested quantity calculation).
+Use Projected Usage Quantity: The projected usage for an item is calculated as the usage between the order, transfer, prep, or production date, and the next delivery, transfer request, prep, or production date.
+The quantity projected to be used is included in the suggested quantity calculation.

-For a detailed review of Projected Usage, please see this link for Usage Projections - FAQs.
-If you check this box to include Projection Usage in your SQT, then additional fields, which are overviewed directly below, will also display (see below):
+For added information about Projected Usage, please see this link for Usage Projections - FAQs.
+If you check this box to include Projection Usage in your SQT, then additional fields, which are overviewed directly below, will also displayed:

-Use User-Defined Historical Date Range: You should only check this box when you will not be using a consistent historical date range for your Usage Projection and prefer to select the range each time you order or make a transfer request.
+Use User-Defined Historical Date Range: You should only check this box when you will not be using a consistent historical date range for your Usage Projection and prefer to let the User select the range each time they use an SQT.

-If you do not check this box, then you can define the number of historical weeks in the Suggested QuantityType and it will default each time you order or transfer (see below).
-If you do check this option, then the Number of Historical Weeks and the Number of Current Weeks to Skip configurations will disappear from the criteria displays for worksheets and entry features.
+If you do not check this option, then the projection will always use the historical configuration in the SQT, and the Number of Historical Weeks and the Number of Current Weeks to Skip configurations will not display for Users when running worksheets or entering transactions.

 Number of Historical Weeks: This is the number of historical weeks before the order or transfer request date that will be used for the Usage Projection calculation sales portion.